Montana Birth Records Search

 - Information Only Copy - an informational only copy is not to be used for proof of identity.
 It is not a legal document and is to be used only for information.

-Montana is enormous with wide open plains and ranks 4th largest in the U.S. Montana has a massive land area of 145,552.43 square miles with only 6.86 people per square mile.
-Montana is incredible sparsely populated, ranking 48th in the U.S. Some of the state was originally part of the Louisiana Purchase of 1803 but became a state in November 1889.
+The state is enormous with wide open plains and ranks 4th largest in the U.S. Montana has a massive land area of 145,552.43 square miles with only 6.86 people per square mile.
+It is incredible sparsely populated, ranking 48th in the U.S. Some of the state was originally part of the Louisiana Purchase of 1803 but became a state in November 1889.